scm-manager/scm-manager/docs/en/user/repo/index.md

 ![Create Repository](assets/create-repository.png)

 ### Import a Repository
-Beneath creating new repositories you also may import existing repositories to SCM-Manager.
+Besided creating new repositories you also may import existing repositories to SCM-Manager.
 Just use the Switcher on top right to navigate to the import page and fill the import wizard with the required information.

+Depending on the type of the new repository, there are different "ways" to import repositories:
+- **Import via URL** (Git and Mercurial only): Here the repository is imported from a remote server specified by the remote repository's URL.
+In addition, a username and a password can be provided.
+Furthermore, for Git repositories LFS files can be excluded (if LFS is used in the remote repository).
+- **Import from dump without metadata**: Here a file can be uploaded.
+This may be a simple export from another SCN-Manager instance, or a dump file from another repository:
+  - For Git and Mercurial, this has to be a tar packed file of the "internal" repository (the `.git` or the `.hg` directory).
+  - For SVN a standard dump file created with `svnadmin` can be used.
+  If the import file is zip compressed, check the "compressed" option.
+- **Import from SCM-Manager dump with metadata**: This option is to be used with exports of repositories with metadata from other SCM-Manager instances.
+It will be checked for data compatibility before import (the SCM-Manager and all its installed plugins have to have at least the versions of the system the export has been created on).

+File dumps can be encrypted if they were exported from an SCM-Manager.
+In this case, the password has to be specified.
+If no password is set, the SCM Manager assumes that the file is unencrypted.

 Your repository will be added to SCM-Manager and all repository data including all branches and tags will be imported.
-In addition to the normal repository import, there is the possibility to import a repository archive with metadata.
-This repository archive must have been exported from another SCM-Manager and is checked for data compatibility before import (the SCM-Manager and all its installed plugins have to have at least the versions of the system the export has been created on).
-If the file to be imported is encrypted, the correct password must be supplied for decryption.
-If no password is set, the SCM Manager assumes that the file is unencrypted.

 ![Import Repository](assets/import-repository.png)